SushyDev/vapor-store/README.md

 5. Get a repo file
 6. Load the repo file in the Vapor Store settings

+### How to build it yourself

+Building Vapor Store is very simple because its a Electron app, you simply need to download the code from git and run the build command

 ### Roadmap

 - [x] Donate Button :D